gobline/acl/README.md

 $acl->allow('member', 'page', ['view', 'create', 'edit']); // the role "member" is allowed to "view", "create" and "edit" the "page" resource
 ```

-To define a rule applied to all resources, the special resource named "*" should be used:
+To define a rule applied to all resources, the special resource named "*" can be used:

 ```php
 $acl->allow('guest', '*', 'view'); // the role "guest" is now allowed to "view" any resource
 ```

-To define a rule with all privileges, the special privilege named "*" should be used:
+To define a rule with all privileges, the special privilege named "*" can be used:

 ```php
 $acl->allow('admin', 'page', '*'); // the role "admin" is now allowed to access any privilege on the "page" resource